BRAVO68WEB/pdf-search/dev-journey.md

 ## Conclusion 🎉

+All code from "Server Actions" and "API Routes" can be shipped to dedicated REST API for better performance and maintainability.

 Thank you, Astral Copilot Team for the opportunity to work on this project.
 It was a great experience and I learned a lot about building Next.js, TypeScript, and LLMs.